Subscribe

 By Jason Hein

-Since there’s a lot of talk in the e-commerce industry about “good” digital experiences, the meaning behind their creation and implementation often get lost along the way.
-However, many distributors found advanced site search to be a “highly effective approach” to building them, according to our survey report with BECK Ecommerce.
-In fact, our B2B experts believe that no less than 75% to 90% of e-commerce site visitors use site search — or even go directly to it once landing on the website.
+One key solution is product discovery, and more specifically, site search.
+Our survey report with BECK Ecommerce found advanced site search to be a “highly effective approach” to building the ecommerce experiences that your buyers want.
+Our B2B experts believe that no less than 75% to 90% of ecommerce site visitors use site search — or even go directly to it once landing on your ecommerce website.

 Intelligent Search

-Smart search bars with extensive dictionaries and multilingual capabilities can identify words and separate product types from attributes, like compatible material, specifications met, cut type, and coating/finish.
-Over time, your search bar grows smarter as it continues to parse these buyer queries.
-This combination of natural language processing (NLP) and machine learning (ML) is called “semantic understanding,” and while these retrieval and ranking algorithms are not unique to the e-commerce industry, they come together organically to create an intelligent search experience that retrieves all relevant products and ranks them accordingly to maximize business impact.
-It’s a great solution to rising customer acquisition costs, especially in paid search advertising — a strategy that many of our survey respondents still find “highly effective," coincidentally.
+This combination of natural language processing (NLP) and machine learning (ML) is called “semantic understanding,” and while these retrieval and ranking algorithms are not unique to the ecommerce industry, they come together organically to create an intelligent search experience that retrieves all relevant products and ranks them accordingly to maximize business impact.
+Not only does it create automated sales processes, but it's also a great solution to rising customer acquisition costs, especially in paid search advertising (SEM) and search engine optimization (SEO) of organic traffic — two strategies that many of our survey respondents still find “highly effective."

 Consideration

-Your buyer will move forward from the "intelligent search" phase and identify a group of candidate products to "consider."
-Sounds like it would be easy due to the flexible, agile nature of the internet, right?
-Well, yes and no. While a buyer can most likely deliberate over your products available on your e-commerce website, it doesn’t always mean your site is necessarily optimized to solve their problem, aka search query.
-Your prospect needs clear, consistent information to consider their options before the transaction.
+Your buyer will move forward from the "intelligent search" phase of the purchasing process and identify a group of candidate products to "consider."
+Sounds like it would be easy due to the flexible, agile nature of your website, right?
+Well, yes and no. While a buyer can most likely deliberate over your products available on your ecommerce website, it doesn’t always mean your site is necessarily optimized to solve their problem (i.e., successfully retrieving a search query for any one of your specific customer groups).

-The secret sauce to surfacing apt search results is having a healthy combination of both product and buyer data, or “commerce data.”
-This way, your prospect will gain a comprehensive, streamlined snapshot of your products, while still experiencing tailored selections to their preferences and needs.
-Many of our survey respondents found website personalization tools that create personalized digital experiences at scale — like our product search’s relevance engine — to be “effective when done right.”
-So, if your data requires some improvements or is just seriously lacking, it’s smart to add an automated, self-learning search solution to fill in the gaps, fix inconsistencies, and better understand your buyer’s intent.
+In fact, many of our survey respondents found website personalization tools that create personalized digital experiences at scalelike Bloomreach’s product search engine — to be “effective when done right.”
+So, if your data requires some improvements or is just seriously lacking, it’s recommended to add an automated, self-learning search solution to fill in the gaps, fix inconsistencies, provide better details, and better understand your buyer’s intent.

 Confirmation

 Now that your buyer has established a “consideration set” of results, they’ll likely evaluate each selection in depth to "confirm" their final decision.
-Not only should your company implement the proper item descriptions and inventory information, but educational content, like blogs, podcasts, and guides, can also be extremely helpful to leverage during the confirmation phase.
+Not only should your company keep abreast with inventory management and implement the proper information to help their effort, but educational content like blogs, podcasts, and guides can also be extremely helpful to leverage during the confirmation phase.
 Although 90% of respondents in our report indicated content marketing’s importance, only 9% have included it on their B2B roadmaps.
-Yet, it is easier than you think to begin implementing a content strategy — all you need are the right tools

-The structuring of any modern content strategy should acknowledge the buyer’s motivation and support their autonomy to make decisions.
-By becoming a thought leader in your particular niche, you’ll fill your distribution site with the educational materials needed to guide the buyer toward a successful transaction.
-Don’t just have a show-and-tell about the product, either.
+It’s not enough to just have a show-and-tell about the product, either.
 Instead, your business needs to present relevant details through various customer use cases.
 At the end of the day, your customer doesn’t care about all the impressive product details as much as how the product could potentially solve their problem.
-It's the reason they visited your e-commerce website in the first place
+It's the reason they visited your ecommerce site in the first place

 Conversion

 Based on the data collected from another report with CommerceNext and CommX, respondents believe that personalization (61%) and site search/guided navigation (57%) are the website experience upgrades with the most potential to drive growth, revenue, and conversions for businesses in the immediate future.
-After all, your buyers need to feel confident when adding products to their cart, and your company can earn their trust by investing in personalized site search, which will provide recommendations based on product data, visitor data, and search intelligence with the intention to convert.

 Found this useful?
 Subscribe to our newsletter or share it.